adamwulf/Inkable/README.md

 ### 6. Tapered Strokes (TBD)

-This will convert single-width stroked-path beziers into variable-width filled-path beziers.
+This will convert single-width stroked-path beziers into variable-width filled-path beziers using the force, velocity, or angle to inform the stroke width.

 ## TODO